imaginationac/P0/README.md

 # P0: Website

+## Requirements

+1. API request
+2. Javascript events
+3. A styled page with css (with the use of flexbox)

 ## Subject Matter

-The website will be an employee handbook for a FICSIT Pioneer, an employee of the FICSIT Corporation in the fictional universe of [Satisfactory](https:/).
+The website will be an employee handbook for a FICSIT Pioneer, an employee of the FICSIT Corporation in the fictional universe of [Satisfactory](https://www.satisfactorygame.com).

 ## Outline